 8. Grey blocks

 Create steps up to your home with traditional grey stone blocks.
-This retaining wall is not only a practical solution, but it will make a pretty impressive entry to your house.
+Not only a practical solution, it will also make a pretty impressive entry to your house.

 9. Large rocks

 Forget the small rocks – make a bold statement with rough, unstructured large rocks.
 This is a natural choice that will blend in with your outdoor environment.